mrazomej/phd/docs/src/chapter_05/section_03_model.md

 determined, building in this way a self-consistent model informed by work that spans several experimental techniques.

-### Unregulated promoter rates
+### Unregulated Promoter Rates

 We begin our parameter inference problem with the promoter on and off rates
 $k^{(p)}_{\text{on}}$ and $k^{(p)}_{\text{off}}$, as well as the mRNA production rate $r_m$.
-In this case, there are only two states available to the promoter -- the inactive state $I$ and the transcriptionally active state $A$.
+In this case, there are only two states available to the promoter--- the inactive state $I$ and the transcriptionally active state $A$.
 That means that the third ODE for $P_R(m, p)$ is removed from the system.
 The mRNA steady-state distribution for this particular two-state promoter model was